Auto Trader Alternatives – Complete Guide

 Even Facebook (as they have with so many aspects of modern life) have muscled their way onto the online car selling arena.
 With Facebook, you’ll be able source potential local buyers on Facebook Marketplace and you can easily sell effectively in your local area.

 However, all these sites have their drawbacks – most of them to do with scale and confusion.
-The sheer amount of stuff on sites like eBay and Gumtree means it can be hard for sellers to find serious buyers for their cars.
+They have their merits, but the sheer amount of other stuff on non-specialised classified sites means it can be hard for sellers to find serious car buyers.
+We explore this a bit further in our dedicated guides to selling on Gumtree and eBay.

-On the other hand, classified websites like Motors.co.uk and Exchange & Mart are seemingly perfect alternatives to Auto Trader.
+At the other extreme, classified websites like Motors.co.uk and Exchange & Mart are seemingly perfect alternatives to Auto Trader.
 Not only are some of them free to list your car on, but they are also more like Auto Trader in the sense they exclusively operate in the private car market.
-However, though these sites are significant in terms of size and traffic, they are nowhere near as big as Auto Trader.
+However, though these sites are significant in terms of size and traffic, they are simply not as popular (or as big) as Auto Trader.

 There are other drawbacks as well as a private seller.
 When selling your car privately, you are never guaranteed to get a good deal and fees do vary significantly between sites.